Key Takeaway

 Noticing hair loss on semaglutide?
 Learn why rapid weight loss can trigger hair shedding, how long it lasts, and what you can do to support healthy hair regrowth.

-If you are searching for what to do about semaglutide hair loss, here is the key fact: semaglutide does not directly damage your hair follicles.
-The hair shedding that some patients notice is almost always caused by telogen effluvium, a temporary condition triggered by the rapid weight loss that semaglutide facilitates.
+If you're searching for what to do about semaglutide hair loss, here is the key fact: semaglutide doesn't directly damage your hair follicles.
+The hair shedding that some patients notice is almost always caused by telogen effluvium, a temporary condition triggered by the rapid weight loss that semaglutide helps with.Why Hair Loss Happens on Semaglutide

 Hair goes through three phases: growth (anagen), transition (catagen), and rest (telogen).
 At any given time, about 85 to 90 percent of your hair is in the growth phase.
 When your body undergoes significant physical stress, a larger-than-normal number of hairs shift prematurely into the resting phase and then fall out together weeks later.

 Rapid weight loss is the primary trigger.
 Losing a substantial amount of weight in a short period is one of the most well-documented causes of telogen effluvium.
-Semaglutide can produce 10 to 15 percent total body weight loss, and the faster that loss occurs, the more likely it is that hair shedding will follow.
+Semaglutide can produce 10 to 15 percent total body weight loss, and the faster that loss occurs, the more likely it's that hair shedding will follow.

 Caloric deficit and nutritional gaps.
-When you eat significantly less, your body prioritizes essential functions over hair growth.
+When you eat significantly less, your body prioritizes important functions over hair growth.
 Protein, iron, zinc, biotin, and vitamin D are all critical for healthy hair.
 Reduced food intake can create shortfalls in these nutrients, pushing more follicles into the resting phase.

 Hormonal shifts.
 Weight loss affects hormones including insulin, leptin, and sex hormones.
 These changes can influence hair growth cycles, particularly in women.
 The hormonal fluctuation is temporary and normalizes as weight stabilizes.

 Telogen effluvium follows a relatively predictable timeline.
 Hair shedding usually begins 2 to 4 months after the onset of rapid weight loss.
 This delay occurs because hairs that shifted to the resting phase take several weeks to detach and fall out.
+For a complete cost breakdown, see our cheapest semaglutide options.

 Once your weight loss rate slows and your body adjusts to its new caloric baseline, hair follicles re-enter the growth phase.
 Most patients see noticeable regrowth within 6 to 12 months.
 Complete recovery is typical.